benhoyt/scandir/README.md

 because -- in addition to calling `listdir()` on each directory -- it calls `stat()` on each file to determine whether the filename is a directory or not.
-But both `FindFirstFile` / `FindNextFile` on Windows and `readdir` on Linux/OS X/BSD already tell you whether the files returned are directories or not, so no further `stat` system calls are needed.
+But both `FindFirstFile` / `FindNextFile` on Windows and `readdir` on Linux/OS X already tell you whether the files returned are directories or not, so no further `stat` system calls are needed.
 In short, you can reduce the number of system calls from about 2N to N, where N is the total number of files and directories in the tree.